bactensor/collateral-contracts/README.md

   - Use [`scripts/deny_reclaim.py`](scripts/deny_reclaim.py) (calling the contract's `denyReclaim(reclaimRequestId)`) before the deadline.

 - **Manually Slash Collateral (With Care)**
-  - If a miner is found clearly violating subnet rules (e.g., collusion, ddos attack, ignoring small-stake validators, protocol violations), you may initiate a manual slash — but only when you can **provide clear, documented evidence**.
+  - If a miner is found clearly violating subnet rules (e.g., collusion, interference with other miners or validators), you may initiate a manual slash — but only when you can **provide clear, documented evidence**.
   - **Ideally, build automated detection mechanisms** that flag and slash such behavior retroactively.
 Manual intervention should be rare, reserved for edge cases or before automation is fully deployed.
   - Every manual slash must include a justification URL and checksum pointing to off-chain evidence (e.g., signed logs, validator dashboards, forensic analysis).